gregpiche/defective-chessboard/README.md

 **Possible Improvements**

 Outstanding tasks to improve the program
-- [ ] Reduce the size of the array to only necessary size when rotating
+- [ ] Reduce the size of the new array so the minimum size is used when rotating a part of an array
-- [ ] Added input validation to ensure on `int` are entered
+- [ ] Added input validation to ensure only `int` are entered